Magisk-Modules-Alt-Repo/audio-misc-settings/README.md

 ## DISCLAIMER

-* I am not responsible for any damage that may occur to your device, so it is your own choice to attempt this module.
+* I am not responsible for any damage that may occur to your device, so it is your own choice whether to attempt this module or not.

 ##